alkindli/CtraderRobot/README.md

 # CtraderRobot
-Don't know this is what it gave me it just seems like attendie for publishing to me
+Don't know this is what the AI chat bot gave me it just seems like attendie for publishing to me, because how.